cgi-js/cgi-js/README.md

 ##### Usage Demo:

 This project contains example that demonstrates working with ExpressJS.
-To run CGI/Interpreted scripts with node js and express create the applications like in [demo folder](/demo):
+The demo to run CGI/Interpreted scripts with node.js and express applications can be found in [demo folder](/demo):

 ##### Use case:

 [cgijs](https://www.npmjs.com/package/cgijs) library has been created to address following use cases:

-- working with CGI / interpreted languages from any Node.js app
+- working with CGI / interpreted languages from `any` Node.js app
 - using any CGI / interpreted languages apps with electron as demonstrated in functioning [desktop-cgi](https://github.com/ganeshkbhat/desktop-cgi) app